ganfercito/server/README.md

-Flask Python Experiment
+Da Minecraft Spigot Experiment
 =======================

-Packages on `requirements.txt` will automatically get installed with pip `start.sh` is the startup script.
+`start.sh` is the main startup file.

+# What I did
+Copied files from my DIY Minecraft server then edited them for linux
+# Status
+Dying because of memory